 PHIL GURIN, executive producer

 Phil Gurin and The Gurin Company have been creating, acquiring, selling and producing entertainment programs all over the world.
-Responsible for executive-producing and writing thousands of hours of television across multiple genres, including game, live event, music, hidden camera, comedy, stunt, clip shows, docu-soaps and formatted reality, Gurin's shows have aired on every major U.S. broadcast network, many cable networks and in over 32 countries around the world.
-In addition to "Shark Tank," Gurin is currently producing CMT's all-time No. 1 original "The Singing Bee" and "Oh Sit!" on The CW.
-He has numerous shows in development at NBC, ABC Family, Syfy, Animal Planet, CMT and Fuse.
+Responsible for executive-producing and writing thousands of hours of television across multiple genres, including game, live event, music, hidden camera, comedy, stunt, clip shows, docu-soaps and formatted reality, Gurin's shows have aired on every major U.S. broadcast network , many cable networks and in over 32 countries around the world.
+Gurin's current projects, all of which he created or co-created, include the third cycle of The CW's most successful game show, "Oh Sit!"
+(Best Game Show winner at the 2013 International Rose d'Or Awards); the comedy reality series "Dancing Fools" on ABC Family; CMT's first daily original series, "Win, Lose or Pawn"; and CMT's all-time No. 1 original "The Singing Bee," now in its sixth season (previously on NBC).
+He has numerous shows in development in the U.S., the UK and all around the world.